JOURNAL OF APPLIED TREKNOLOGY

 CBS Broadcasting Inc. and Paramount Pictures Inc. own the rights of the Star Trek franchise.
 The JoAT is a strictly non-commercial fan website that does not intend to infringe on their copyright.
 This is one more reason why all submitted work is required to exhibit a high degree of originality.
 Occasional references to "official" designs, characters and events are possible under the "fair use" exemption though.
 It is not necessary to mark every piece of work with a copyright disclaimer.

-The JoAT solely accepts work (text and graphics) submitted by its very author or by an authorized person.
+The JoAT solely accepts text and graphics submitted by the very author or by an authorized person.
 All submitted works based on other work must include proper credits.
 All submitted work remains the intellectual property of its respective author.
-The author agrees that, upon submission, his work may be shown in the Journal of Applied Treknology for an indefinite time.
-The JoAT will credit the author showing his e-mail address and/or a hyperlink to his website.
-Please have patience with us.
-After your submission it will typically take a few months until we have enough new designs to justify a site update.
+The author agrees that, upon submission, their work may be shown in the Journal of Applied Treknology for an indefinite time.
+The JoAT will credit the author showing their e-mail address and/or a hyperlink to their website.

 Submission Form